zachwill/moment/README.md

 # Alter the moment's UTC time zone to a different time zone
 moment.utcnow().timezone('US/Eastern').to_date()

 # Set and update your moment's time zone.
-For instance, I'm in SF
+For instance, I'm on the
-# but want NYC's current time.
+# west coast, but want NYC's current time.
 moment.now().locale('US/Pacific').timezone('US/Eastern')

 # In order to manipulate time zones, a locale must always be set or